Sisters of Mary Reparatrix

 The Sisters of Mary Reparatrix (Sœurs de Marie Reparatrice) are a religious institute of women in the Catholic Church which was founded in France in 1857.
 Their way of life has been to combine adoration of God with the evangelization of society, especially among women.

 Origins

-The foundress of the congregation was Mother Mary of Jesus, born Émilie d'Oultremont de Warfusée, a member of a prominent Belgian Catholic family.
+The foundress of the congregation was Mary of Jesus, born Émilie d'Oultremont de Warfusée, a member of a prominent Belgian Catholic family.
 While she was a child, her father was appointed as the Belgian Ambassador to the Holy See in Rome.

-As a teenager, d'Oultremont was drawn to the consecrated life of a Religious Sister, but, in obedience to her family, she wed at the age of 19.
+As a teenager, d'Oultremont was drawn to the consecrated life of a religious sister, but, in obedience to her family, she wed at the age of 19.
 Though it was an arranged marriage, she and her husband fell deeply in love.
 She lived a happy life with her husband, while both being a member of Roman society and serving the poor of the city.
 She and her husband had four children before his untimely death in 1847 due to malaria.